-However, in this post modern world, this kind of statement is a sure-fire way to get a team member to quit.
+Not in this post modern world!
+This kind of statement is a sure-fire way to get a team member to quit.
 Note, I said “team member“.

 Let’s break that down for a moment.
 A coach has to motivate a team of people, who are working super hard for free!
 Yes, professional athletes receive payment for their work; but in my opinion, that’s why most of them lose their heart for the sport.